Parisutham Institute of Technology and Science

-Parisutham Institute of Technology and Science (PITS) is an engineering institution in Thanjavur, Tamil Nadu, India.
+Parisutham Institute of Technology and Science (PITS) is an Autonomous engineering institution in Thanjavur, Tamil Nadu, India.
 The institution is approved by the All India Council for Technical Education (AICTE) & is affiliated to Anna University, Chennai.
 The institution had earlier been affiliated to Anna University of Technology, Tiruchirappalli before the merger on 15 September 2011.

 Accreditation

 The institution has been accredited with NAAC 'A' GRADE by the National Assessment & Accreditation Council (NAAC) in December 2021 in the very first cycle of NAAC peer team visit.

 It was founded in 2008 by Mr. S P Anthonisamy, entrepreneur and a member of the Parisutham Nadar family in Thanjavur.
 PITS provides technical education in the fields of Engineering and Management.
 It is a self-financing, minority institution.